 Bio

-After receiving his MSc degree in engineering in theoretical physics in 2000 from Gent University, Belgium, Matthias Troffaes joined the SYSTeMS research group at the same university as a doctoral researcher, pursuing research in imprecise probability theory under the guidance of Gert de Cooman, earning the degree of PhD in April 2005.
-In July 2005, he went to Carnegie Mellon University as a Francqui Foundation Fellow of the Belgian American Educational Foundation, working as a post-doctoral researcher with Teddy Seidenfeld.
-In September 2006, he became lecturer at the Department of Mathematical Sciences, Durham University.
+After receiving his MSc degree in engineering in theoretical physics from Gent University, Belgium, Matthias Troffaes joined the SYSTeMS research group at the same university as a doctoral researcher, pursuing research in imprecise probability theory under the guidance of Gert de Cooman, earning the degree of PhD in 2005.
+He visited Carnegie Mellon University for a year, as a Francqui Foundation Fellow of the Belgian American Educational Foundation, working as a post-doctoral researcher with Teddy Seidenfeld.
+He then became lecturer at the Department of Mathematical Sciences, Durham University.
 Currently, he is professor at that same department.

-Besides these scientific activities, he studied harpsichord with Carine Verhenneman and organ with Chris Dubois at the Conservatory of Bruges until 1994.
-From 1996 until 2002 he continued his harpsichord studies as a part-time student with Carine Verhenneman at the Royal Conservatory of Ghent, where he also took classes in composition with Frank Nuyts and Godfried-Willem Raes.
+Besides these scientific activities, he studied harpsichord with Carine Verhenneman and organ with Chris Dubois at the Conservatory of Bruges.
+He continued his harpsichord studies as a part-time student with Carine Verhenneman at the Royal Conservatory of Ghent, where he also took classes in composition with Frank Nuyts and Godfried-Willem Raes.
 He has been pursuing his musical desires as a free-lance harpsichord and organ player, concentrating on both Baroque and contemporary music, improvisation, experimental methods, and the combination of Baroque instruments with live electronics.
-In this electronic and experimental spirit, he co-founded the S K O R Z A ensemble in 2002, together with Kristof Lauwers and Kerstin Olfe.
-Between 2006 and 2010, he sang as tenor in the Durham Choral Society.
+In this electronic and experimental spirit, in the early 2000s, he co-founded and regularly performed with the S K O R Z A ensemble, together with Kristof Lauwers and Kerstin Olfe.